Beyond ESSA: How to Drive Strategic Decisions by Tapping Required Student Data MeasurementsPosted on Oct 2, 2017 10:04:53 AM

 Beyond Standard Test Scores: Measuring and Impacting College Readiness

 Do more than meet the federal requirements

 School districts are awash with data.
 Our clients tell us about all the effort they exert sorting through multiple data storage warehouses to retrieve needed stats, then figuring out ways to combine all the inputs in a meaningful way.
 It’s a costly process for every size school district and it’s very rare to have resources devoted solely to data analysis.

-That’s why Forecast5 is excited to offer school districts 5Lab™, a solution that was built specifically to pull in data from multiple data warehouses, combine it all in one sandbox and enable the generation of powerful analytics, reports and customized dashboards.
-5Lab definitely supports ESSA compliance efforts, you’ll soon discover the value of the solution’s visual dashboards to develop forward-looking strategies and operational tactics.
+That’s why Forecast5 is excited to offer school districts 5Lab™, a solution that was built specifically to pull in data from multiple data warehouses, consolidate it, and enable the generation of powerful analytics, reports, and customized dashboards.
+5Lab definitely supports ESSA compliance efforts.
+You’ll soon discover the value of the solution’s visual dashboards to develop forward-looking strategies and operational tactics.

 Because 5Lab simplifies the process of gathering and generating needed reports to meet your state’s ESSA requirements, the resources you need to produce the outputs are greatly reduced.
 Once the metrics are defined in 5Lab, one person—who likely already has multiple job responsibilities—can handle the ongoing project.

 What setting up 5Lab enables after ESSA reporting is established is where the real value for your organization starts.

 Leverage reporting standards

 Let’s take a look at the ESSA plan submitted to Georgia’s governor on August 14, 2017, for a 30-day review period in advance of the state tendering its final plan to the U.S. Department of Education on September 18, 2017.

 In a letter to Governor Deal, Georgia’s School Superintendent Richard Woods outlined their plan to meet the “Education of the Whole Child.”